 Quick Start

-Get PIVTools up and running in minutes with pre-compiled binaries.
+Install PIVTools and start processing in minutes.
 No compiler required.

 Installation

-# Step 1: Create a virtual environment (Python 3.12 or 3.13 required) python3.12 -m venv piv # or: python3.13 -m venv piv # Step 2: Activate it # On Windows: piv\Scripts\activate # On macOS/Linux: source piv/bin/activate # Step 3: Install PIVTools pip install pivtools
+# 1. Create a virtual environment python3.12 -m venv piv # 2.
+Activate it source piv/bin/activate # macOS/Linux piv\Scripts\activate # Windows # 3.
+Install pip install pivtools

 Launch the GUI